gkwa/distinctdeer/README.md

 tldr:

+get a project name from a list of pre-defined project names and mark the one I got as used

-1. Read names from a predefined list of names in a Markdown file
+1. Read names from a predefined list of names in a Markdown file[^1]
 2. Allow you to select an available name
 3. Automatically mark the selected name as "used" in the source markdown file
 4. Copy the selected name to your clipboard for immediate use